-What To Do At Griffith Observatory
+What to do at Griffith Observatory

 What to know before your visit: the Griffith Observatory is closed on Mondays.
-If you would like to purchase tickets for the Planetarium they only accept Visa, MasterCard or Discover.
+If you would like to purchase tickets for the Planetarium they only accept Visa, MasterCard, or Discover.
 And good news they do offer free wifi if you need it!

 Lake Hollywood Park – this is a great place to visit when you want to get close to the Hollywood Sign without hiking.

 Old LA Zoo – you can hike to the old zoo which is a creepy but cool spot to check out.

 Griffith Park Merry-Go-Round – This is the merry-go-round where Walt Disney got the idea for creating Disneyland.